 Previous regulation:

-Ҥ 23b Exceptions to clinical trials
+"Section 23b Exceptions to clinical trials

-• Articles 62(4)(b) to (k) and (m), Articles 75, 76 and 77 and Article 80(5) and (6) apply
+- Article 62, paragraph 4, letters b to k and m, Articles 75, 76 and 77 and Article 80, paragraphs 5 and 6 apply

-• The relevant provisions of Annex XV also apply
+- The relevant provisions of Annex XV also apply

-This means that the BOB must be informed and an ethics opinion must be obtained from the ethics committee in accordance with Article 62 paragraph 4 letter b.
+This means that the BOB must be informed and an ethics opinion must be obtained from the Ethics Committee in accordance with Article 62 paragraph 4 letter b.

-2.4 PMCF studies outside of intended purpose
+2.4 PMCF studies outside their intended purpose

 Previous regulation:

-Ҥ 23b Exceptions to clinical trials
+"Section 23b Exceptions to clinical trials

-Application for approval of a clinical trial in accordance with Article 70 paragraph 7 of the MDR:
+Application for authorization of a clinical trial pursuant to Article 70(7) of the MDR:

-Shortened procedure paragraph 7a
+Abbreviated procedure paragraph 7a

-Full application process paragraph 7b
+Full application procedure paragraph 7b

 3. What we can do for you